 Friendly tip: The error

-connecting to Postgres happens when the database is set up with a password and the user:pass isn't specified inDATABASE_URL
+fe_sendauth: no password suppliedconnecting to Postgres happens when the database is set up with a password and the user:pass isn't specified inDATABASE_URL.
+Tryexport DATABASE_URL=postgres://posthog:posthog@localhost:5432/posthog.

 Another friendly tip: You may run into